 Speech-Language Therapy: Speech-language pathologists use equine movement to address the physiological systems supporting speech and language, promoting functional communication and correcting communication disorders.

-The American Hippotherapy Association, Inc. recently developed two introductory presentations about hippotherapy, one for families and one for medical professionals (follow the links here or below to view them).
+The American Hippotherapy Association, Inc. recently developed two introductory presentations about equine-assisted therapy, one for families and one for medical professionals (follow the links here or below to view them).
 The presentations provide information about:

-- How occupational therapy, physical therapy, and speech/language pathology professionals utilize equine therapy in the context of their clinical practice
+- How physical therapy, occupational therapy, and speech/language pathology professionals utilize equine therapy in the context of their clinical practice

 - Why the movement of the horse can be used as a therapy tool to help patients achieve functional goals